chethanvasishta/essential-cs/README.md

    - What does the callstack for a call to a dll look like?
    - Can you call DLLs that are built by a different compiler?
    - Can a DLL function take a std::string as a parameter?
 Or for that sake, a bool or a struct?
 Justify.
+   - How does the processor get the address of the DLL loaded by a process?
+   - If two or more processes attempt to load the same DLL, what happens?
+   - If a process has loaded about a 100 DLLs, how does it keep track of all of these?
 5. How do distributed builds work?
     - Does the compile job gets distributed?
 If yes, how does the compiler on another machine get the header files for this machine?
     - Does the linker job gets distributed across machines?
 If yes, how does it work?